-Unit 2: Culture and Arts: Imperial Image: Through an examination of literature and visual/material culture, this component looks at the ways in which the Emperor Augustus conveyed his personal brand of rule to all the social classes of Rome.
+Unit 2: Culture and Arts: Imperial Image: Through an examination of literature and visual/material culture, this component looks at the ways in which the Emperor social classes of Rome.

 Unit 3: Beliefs and Ideas: Democracy and the Athenians: The aim of this component is to examine the birth and development of democracy, what this meant to an Athenian and its positive and negative aspects as expressed by historians, dramatists and commentators.